News and Noteworthy

 Over the weekend, the Sun Journal ran a really great profile of Governor Mills’ commitment to climate action, and it’s worth a read.
 You’ll really get a sense of how passionately she feels about this issue and protecting the Maine we know and love.
 Young advocates converged on Augusta for a youth day of action and to call for a Green New Deal in Maine.
 Several leaders spoke with Maine Calling in advance of the rally.
 We were honored to be a part of a clean energy roundtable discussion hosted by Congressman Jared Golden and, a day later, to join Congresswoman Chellie Pingree at Bumbleroot Farm in Windham as she unveiled a plan for helping farmers support climate solutions

 Find out about how you can save money and help the planet in this Sun Journal article about Efficiency Maine’s efforts to expand their popular heat pump program.
-If you’re looking to go electric, the Bangor Daily News featured our very own Sophie Janeway in this excellent review of where the market for EVs in Maine stands today.
+If you’re looking to go electric, the Bangor Daily News featured Sophie Janeway in this excellent review of where the market for EVs in Maine stands today.
 Sustain Mid Maine Coalition breaks down the benefits of electric cars in this column.

 Don’t Worry, the CMP Corridor is Still Making News